Esri/feedback-js-api-next/README.md

 ## TypeScript typings

 Typings are included with the npm installs.
 For most use cases, no special TypeScript configurations are required.
+For information on configuring React typings, see the [Get started with React](https://developers.arcgis.com/javascript/latest/get-started-react/#bonus-typescript) guide topic.

 ## Licensing